Electrical Ground and Bonding Test Procedures

 Much like any other system component, grounding and bonding can result in massive system failures or personnel injury if electricians don't perform them correctly.
 A ground fault occurs when the electricity traveling through the system takes an unintended route to the ground.
 If a person is touching a cable when there is a ground fault, they may get shocked or experience injury or even death.

 Ground faults can cause fires or equipment errors and failures.
 Bonding also plays a role in whether a person could be shocked if they touched something grounded incorrectly.
 A ground fault can cause consequences that can harm your business, but more importantly, it can harm your personnel.
-Conducting grounding tests can help you discover issues before they reach a breaking point.
+Conducting grounding and bonding tests can help you discover issues before they reach a breaking point.